Iron Valley as Source

 Supported | Iron Valley – Get Shipments

-Retrieve shipment tracking details for POs you’ve sent to Iron Valley.
-Generate an API token, call the tracking endpoint with your order number, then map the response into your system’s shipment fields.
+Retrieve shipment tracking details for purchase orders you’ve sent to Iron Valley.
+This integration allows you to generate an API token, call the tracking endpoint with your order number, and map the response into your Flxpoint system’s shipment fields for seamless tracking updates.

-1. Authenticate: POST credentials to the token endpoint.
+• Authenticate: POST credentials to the token endpoint to generate an API token.

-2. Request Tracking: Send your saved PO confirmation number.
+• Request Tracking: Send your saved PO confirmation number to the tracking endpoint (.../sxapisfgettrackingnum).

 {